githubssd/GANs-Class-Projects/README.md

 ### Amazon Web Services

 You can use Amazon Web Services to launch an EC2 GPU instance.
-(This costs money!)